apavlovics/concept-map-scorer/README.md

 * Java 11
 * Maven 3.6

+## Testing

+To run unit tests, go to the project’s root folder and execute:

+    mvn test

+To run both unit and integration tests, go to the project’s root and execute:

+    mvn verify

-## Building & Running
+## Packaging & Running

-To build the application, go to its root folder and execute:
+To package the application, go to its root folder and execute:

     mvn package

-Once built, the application can be run via the generated executable JAR file.
+Once packaged, the application can be run via the generated executable JAR file.
 It is typically named *concept-map-scorer-{version}.jar* and located in the *target* folder.